HOME > DESSERTS > TRUFFLES & CANDY

 Also, a few tablespoons of butter is added in the end to make these truffles super creamy.
 Just be sure to cut it into smaller pieces so it blends easily into the ganache.

 Freeze-dried raspberries are dehydrated raspberries, which has the same flavour as the fresh one.
 But these are crisp and ideal for adding to desserts as well as decorating them.
+Drop a handful of these in your yogurt, it's so delicious!

 These raspberries are available any time of the year and have an intense raspberry flavour.
 Get freeze-dried raspberries from your local health food store (they are sold into 25g or 35g packets) or order them online here.
-Once the package is open, keep them tightly seeled as they easily become soft.
-These are great for adding to your pudding or yogurt!

-If you have some leftover truffles (we doubt it), store them in an airtight container in the fridge (for up to 1 week),
+If you have any leftover truffles (what we sincerely doubt), simply store them in an airtight container in the fridge for up to 1 week.
+For the best taste and texture, serve the truffles at room temperature.

 These truffles look and taste great rolled into hazelnut croquant (finely chopped hazelnuts that are toasted and caramelised with sugar), but you can use other stuff for rolling.
-Choose from white chocolate or dark chocolate shavings, chopped toasted hazelnuts of pistachios, melted white chocolate, icing sugar, colourful sprinkles...
-Anything will work well here!

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.